XSS Playground

 DOM innerHTML sink

-Check whether location, hash, postMessage, or other untrusted values reach unsafe sinks such as innerHTML.
+Check whether untrusted values from location, hash, postMessage, and similar sources reach unsafe sinks such as innerHTML.

 <img src=x onerror="alert('dom-xss')">